O-AvA/mma_money_making_algorithm/README.md

 - base_features (always include)
 - elo_params (always include for elo feature sets)
 - wl_elos
-- stat_elos_round_averages
-- stat_elos_per_round (alternative to the above; not recommended)
-- acc_elos_round_averages
-- acc_elos_per_round (alternative to the above; not recommended)
-- rock_paper_scissor (who beat who and how?)

 Regarding elo_params
 - get_elo_params creates multiple K-parameters which can then be chosen by the feature model using 'which_K' ('cust' or 'log', per round or not per round).
-- I believe that currently K-parameters that are not used by the other elo feature sets are automatically discarded in the final model, but I have to double check.
+- I believe that currently K-parameters that are not used by the other elo feature set automatically discarded in the final model, but I have to double check.
 In any case, it may be worthwhile keeping them in, because the K-parameters acts as an experience measures for the fighters, so not only help the model understand the elo rating system but also directly help it understand the data.

 Notes:
 - Keep the param `process_upcoming_fights=False` at this stage (otherwise handled separately).